OctopusDeploy/step-package-template/README.md

 Adding a new step closely resembles adding a new deployment target.
 New files for the step are added under `steps/<step-name>/src`.
 The same files are required, and the same conventions are followed.

 The key differences for steps are outlined below.
 Anything not outlined is assumed to be the same as defined for adding a new target.

-> Note: The package name in the package.json for the step template contains `@octopusdeploy/` for security reasons.
-Please ensure you remove this when renaming your step.

 ### `metadata.json`